Back to blog

 The Big Question: Can You Buy Lactation Cookies with EBT?

-Here’s the answer many breastfeeding parents are eager to know: Yes, for many lactation cookies, you absolutely can use your SNAP EBT benefits!
+Yes, for many lactation cookies, you absolutely can use your SNAP EBT benefits!

 Why Lactation Cookies Often Qualify